 By this, I mean that our emotions are related to our thoughts which can be dependent on what we are doing.
 Or is it that our thoughts are generated because of what we are doing, and therefore determine how we are feeling…..

-Either way, it doesn’t matter, because you cannot separate one aspect of our ‘self’ from the others and say anything absolute about it…. everything IS a part of the other and together they make our whole being.
+Either way, it doesn’t matter, because you cannot separate one aspect of ‘Your-Self’ from the others and say anything absolute about it…. everything IS connected to all other parts and together they make our whole being.

-For many people, meditating is the first time they have stopped looking outside of themselves and become aware of THEMSELVES, body, mind, emotions, and spirit.
+For many people, meditating is the first time they have stopped looking outside of themselves and actually spend some time to become aware of ‘Themselves,’ body, mind, emotions, and spirit.

-Instead of being constantly distracted by our external environment, (looking at ‘them’ and judging what they think and what they are doing,) we get to experience our RAW SELVES.
+Instead of being constantly distracted by your external environment, (looking at others and judging what they are saying and doing,) you are tuning your senses inwards so that you get to experience more of your ‘True-Self.’

 Meditation Stirs The Pot To Bring New Stuff To The Surface

 Often, our first experiences of meditation are pleasant.
 We get to experience a sense of calm and peacefulness that we have rarely felt before.
-So, we think this is great and we set up a regular practice hoping to experience feeling great more often.
+So, we think this is great and we set up a regular practice hoping to experience these good feelings more often.

-Great idea, and I NEVER want to discourage anyone from meditating, however….. for some people, anyone who is not good at processing their mental and emotional baggage, they may find that they can become quite emotional during meditation.
+Great idea, and I would never discourage anyone from meditating, however….. for some people, anyone who is not good at processing their mental and emotional baggage, they may find that they can become quite emotional during meditation.
 Why?

 Before we began to meditate, our systems were ‘stable.’
 By stable, I mean they were a certain way because of our habitual thoughts and actions.
-We may have had our issues, and may not have liked some stuff about ourselves, but at least we had a stable sense of ourselves.
+We all have our issues, and may not like some stuff about ourselves, but at least we have been able to create a stable sense of ourselves.

-The thing about meditation is that consistent practice allows us to chip away at the walls we have built (our ego) that protect us from the aspects of life and ourselves that we don’t like!
+The thing about meditation is that with consistent practice, you will chip away at the protective walls you have built up over time that protect you from the aspects of life and yourself that you don’t like!

 And what about the time you were trying to help your dad when he was overly tired after a hard day’s work….. and he said NO, he will do it better and faster by himself!

-WE ALL CARRY WOUNDS WITHIN US….
-And when our minds are not distracted by everyday survival stuff, these wounds slowly make their way to the surface from where we have buried them, within our subconscious minds.
+We all carry varying degrees of emotional wounds with us… and when our minds are not distracted by everyday survival stuff, these wounds slowly make their way to the surface from where we have buried them, deep within our subconscious minds.

-So, when we meditate we may weep, cry, laugh, become sad, or experience any other emotions relative to the emotional energy that is bubbling up within us…..
-AND IT’S ALL OK….IN FACT, IT’S GREAT!
+So, when we meditate we may weep, cry, laugh, become sad, frustrated, angry, or experience any other emotions relative to the emotional energy that is bubbling up within us….. and it’s all ok… in fact, it’s great!

 Should I Stop Meditating If It Makes Me Emotional?

-This is what your soul self, the higher aspects of your being are desiring for you at this time…. they want you to process your baggage so you can become more aware, and closer to them.
+This is what your soul self, the higher aspects of your being are desiring for you at this time…. they want you to process your baggage so you can become more self-aware, and closer to your True nature.

 So just go with the process and allow yourself to be present with what arises at the moment.
-And don’t judge it as right or wrong, good or bad….
-Just experience it as it is and allow it to pass through you and from you.
+Don’t judge any of it as right or wrong, good or bad… Just experience it as it is and allow it to pass through you and from you.

-None of what occurs during your meditations is wrong or abnormal, it IS what you need to be experiencing NOW.
+None of what occurs during your meditations is wrong or abnormal, instead, it is what you need to be experiencing at this time so that you can grow.

 If You Are Emotional During Meditation, 2 Important Things Are Going On